coxandrew/coxandrew.github.com/source/posts/2016-01-08-actively-seeking-employment.html.md

 Below, I've described, in *priority order*, what I'm looking for in my next job.
 Whereas I may be more willing to bend on the items further down my list, I'm much less likely to yield on the items at the top.

-*P.S.* If you want to learn more about what I bring to the table, check out my [About Me](/about-me) page and my [résumé](resume).
+If you want to learn more about what I bring to the table, check out my [About Me](/about-me) page and my [résumé](resume).

 ## What I want

 ### 1. Team

 **I want to work with people who are better than me.** I want my next gig to stretch me technically.
 I have a broad skillset that makes me pretty dangerous, but I want to level up on Ruby, Rails, automated testing, and scaling a large application.
 I want to sharpen my responsive design and JavaScript skills.
-I don't actually want to be the [*worst* member of the band](https://www.goodreads.com/quotes/392893-always-be-the-worst-guy-in-every-band-you-re-in), but I'd like there to at least be people that are clearly better than me.
+I don't actually want to be the [*worst* member of the band](https://www.goodreads.com/quotes/392893-always-be-the-worst-guy-in-every-band-you-re-in), but I'd like there to be people that are clearly better than me.

 ### 2. Culture